UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/mihaela_raluca.dorobantu/index.md

    - The core of the system, this unit houses all operational components.
 It’s designed to navigate indoor spaces autonomously using various sensors and actuators.

 2. **HC-SR04 Ultrasonic Sensor:**
    - Mounted on top of the unit, this sensor measures distances using ultrasonic waves.
-It’s crucial for detecting obstacles and aiding in the creation of spatial maps.
+It’s crucial for detecting obstacles.

 3. **MG995 Servo Motor:**
    - This servo motor controls the rotation of the HC-SR04 sensor, allowing it to cover a 180-degree field.
-This wide range enhances the robot’s ability to comprehensively map its surroundings.
+This wide range enhances the robot’s ability to detect and navigate around obstacles efficiently.

 4. **HW-094 Motor Controller:**
    - Manages the two motors that drive the robot’s wheels.
 This controller adjusts the speed and direction based on the navigation algorithm’s outputs, ensuring smooth and efficient movement.